Mick Foley: WWF Champion (1998–2000)

-Following a couple of months of teaming with Kane who together won the WWF Tag Team Championship on two separate occasions and various feuds with Kane, Stone Cold Steve Austin, and The Undertaker, Foley decided that crowds might respond better if Mankind were more of a comedy character, and so he abandoned the tortured soul characteristics and became more of a goofy, broken down oaf.
+In the following months he teamed with Kane - collectively securing the WWF Tag Team Championship on two separate occasions - and engaged in various feuds with Kane, Stone Cold Steve Austin, and The Undertaker.
+Foley decided that crowds might respond better if Mankind were more of a comedy character, and so he abandoned the tortured soul characteristics and became more of a goofy, broken-down oaf.
 He began the transition into this character following SummerSlam in 1998 after Kane turned on him and the two lost the tag team championships.

-The following month, Foley began an angle with Vince McMahon, with Mankind trying to be a friend to the hated Mr. McMahon.
-On the October 5 episode of Raw, while McMahon was in a hospital nursing wounds suffered at the hands of The Undertaker and Kane, Mankind arrived with a female clown called Yurple in an attempt to cheer him up.
-Having succeeded only in irritating McMahon, Mankind then took a filthy sock off his foot to create a sock puppet named "Mr. Socko".
+The following month, Foley began an angle with Vince McMahon, with Mankind trying to be a friend to the hated Mr. McMahon character.
+On the October 5 episode of Raw is War, while McMahon was in a hospital nursing wounds suffered at the hands of The Undertaker and Kane, Mankind arrived with a female clown called Yurple in an attempt to cheer him up.
+Having succeeded only in irritating McMahon, Mankind then took a disgusting sock off his foot and placed it on his hand to create a sock puppet named "Mr. Socko".
 Intended to be a one-time joke and suggested by Al Snow, Socko became an overnight sensation.
 Mankind began putting the sock on his hand before applying his finisher, the Mandible Claw, stuffing a smelly sock in the mouths of opposing wrestlers.
-The sweat sock became massively popular with the fans, mainly because it was marketed (mostly by Jerry "The King" Lawler during the events) as being a dirty, smelly, sweaty, repulsive, and vile sock.
+Mankind also acted as a puppeteer, having the sock “speak” in a high-pitched voice.
+The sweatsock became massively popular with the fans, mainly because it was marketed (mostly by Jerry "The King" Lawler during the events) as being dirty, sweaty, repulsive, and vile.
 McMahon manipulated Mankind, who saw the WWF owner as a father figure, into doing his bidding.
 McMahon created the WWF Hardcore Championship and awarded it to Mankind, making him the first-ever champion of the hardcore division.
-Mankind was then pushed as the favorite to win the WWF Championship at Survivor Series, as McMahon appeared to be manipulating the tournament so that Mankind would win.
-He and The Rock both reached the finals, where McMahon turned on Mankind.
-As The Rock placed Mankind in the Sharpshooter, McMahon ordered the timekeeper to ring the bell even though Mankind did not submit, a reference to the Montreal Screwjob from the year before.
-As a result of the Survivor Series, Mankind officially turned face, while The Rock turned heel and became the crown jewel in McMahon's new Corporation faction.
+Mankind was then pushed as the favorite to win the WWF Championship at Survivor Series, as McMahon appeared to be influencing the tournament so that Mankind would win.
+He and The Rock both reached the finals, where McMahon showed his true colors.
+As The Rock placed Mankind in the Sharpshooter, McMahon ordered the timekeeper to ring the bell even though Mankind did not submit, a reference to the infamous Montreal Screwjob occurring just the year prior.
+As a result of the Survivor Series, Mankind officially turned face, while The Rock turned heel and became the crown jewel in McMahon's new faction, The Corporation.